It promises to be one of the most evocative exhibitions being shown in the north east of Scotland this year.

 Aberdeen University has a vast collection of images taken by Mr Washington Wilson, who began his career as a portrait miniaturist, prior to switching to portrait photography in 1852.

-The university is hosting a major exhibition of his work in the gallery at the Sir Duncan Rice Library from March 8 to July 5.
+And the university is hosting a major exhibition of his work in the gallery at the Sir Duncan Rice Library from March 8 to July 5.

 They depict evocative scenes from a diverse variety of locations including Union Street, Bridge Street and Belmont Street.